HIV – Microbiomes

 Dr. Gasper is specifically interested in studying the vaginal microbiome in order to understand how it can impact mucosal integrity and immunity, leading to altered susceptibility to HIV infection in adolescents.
 Dr. Gasper’s work will continue to examine the role of the vaginal microbiota in influencing natural resistance to infections.

 The work conducted by Drs.
 Jaspan and Gasper is firmly rooted in the clinical setting, granting a strong appreciation for patient clinical needs and the logistics of clinical trials.
 Drs.
-Jaspan and Gasper are interested in collaborating with industry partners on projects to increase understanding of the links between the numerous biological factors that influence HIV pathogenicity, and ultimately contribute to the identification of new intervention targets.
+Jaspan and Gasper are interested in collaborating with industry partners on projects to increase understanding of the links between the numerous biological factors that influence HIV susceptibility, and ultimately contribute to the identification of new intervention targets.

 Stage of Development